skiware/VCOM/README.md

-# VCOM
+# Vector Control Optimization Model [VCOM]

 ## Description
-Vector Control Optimization Model (VCOM) is a platform designed to do cool stuff...
+VCOM is a platform designed to do cool stuff...

 ## Citation
 VCOM, Awesome Journal